-If you’ve read accounts of what everyday life was like in ancient civilizations, you’ll get the impression that most people, apart from the privileged, lived in a perpetual state of chaos, squalor and degradation.
+If you’ve read accounts of what everyday life was like in ancient civilizations, you’ll get the impression that most people (apart from the privileged) lived in a constant state of chaos and squalor.

 The living conditions were poor and so were the hygienic standards.
-Despite these dire living conditions, the natives managed to maintain an unwavering sense of idealism and enchantment.
+Despite these dire living conditions, the natives managed to maintain an unwavering sense of idealism and hope.

-Just visit any one of the stupendous relics of history, such as the Pyramids of Giza, Stonehenge, or the any rustic church or castle scattered all over Europe, and you’ll be convinced of the ancient’s yearning for beauty, and a passion for myth, folklore and fantasy.
+Just visit any monument of history, such as the Pyramids of Giza, Stonehenge, or one of the many rustic churches or castles scattered all over Europe, and you’ll be convinced of the ancient’s yearning for beauty, and a passion for myth, folklore and fantasy.

-For them, material things and objects in nature were alive with magic and possessed a kind of spiritual essence to which they felt connected.
-A sense of enchantment and wonder naturally permeated every aspect of their life.
+For them, material things and nature were alive with magic and possessed a kind of spiritual essence to which they felt connected.
+A sense of enchantment and wonder permeated every aspect of their life.

-Ever since scientific reasoning and advancement took hold of our global society, we’ve become increasingly rational.
-Along the path of progress, we lost our connection to a deeper and more profound realms of existence.
+Ever since scientific reasoning advanced in our global society, we’ve become increasingly rational.
+Along the path of progress, we lost our connection to a deeper and more profound realm of existence.

-As much as technology has helped us to stay connected to each other and to be on top of things, it has also eroded our sense of wonder.
+Technology has made life convenient but it’s eroded our sense of wonder.
 We have become accustomed to living a boxed-in and routine existence that deprives us of experiencing the splendor that lies beyond the walls.

-This is worsened by the rough experiences that we some of us have endured while growing up.
-Our spirits become calcified with fear and negativity.
-Children, on the other hand, live in a perpetual state of awe because they see the world with openness and innocence.
+Children, on the other hand, live in a perpetual state of awe, because they see the world with openness and innocence.
 They revel in the novelty of every experience and see it as an opportunity for fun.

-This truth reminds me of a beautiful scene from the movie Hook, where Robin Williams, who plays a grown-up version of Peter Pan, returns to Neverland after many years of living as an adult on Earth.
+We see a vivid depiction of this in a scene from the movie Hook, where Robin Williams, who plays a grown-up version of Peter Pan, returns to Neverland after many years of living as an adult on Earth.